Your Well-Being Is Our Priority!

 Kristen Benzinger, LPC

-Kristen is a licensed therapist who also has a passion for animals and is heavily involved in animal rescue during her free time.
+Kristen has a passion for animals and is heavily involved in animal rescue during her free time.
 She combined her passions and has a therapy dog, Zoie who hopes to join Kristen soon.
 Kristen enjoys working with diverse populations and ages but is passionate about ADHD, anxiety, depression, self-esteem and working with couples.
 She uses a strength-based approach and enjoys uplifting people to feel better about themselves and their challenges as well as motivating them to make necessary changes.
 Kristen is highly empathetic and values validating her client’s experiences and perceptions and especially finding the humor in life’s messes.

 Matthew Sheldon, LPC